geo-kids/Flyway-migrations/README.md

 ## Note

 * Make sure to update the *flyway.conf* file with your host, port, user and password information
-* Make sure to check the paths for both Configuration file and SQL Scripts
+* Make sure to update the path where the configuration file will be stored

 ## Intructions
 ### Build custom Flyway image